-After completion of the course, the students should be able to:
+After successful completion of this course, the students will be able to:

-CO1: Solve the system of linear equations and transformations.
-[K3]

-CO2: Analyze the applications of matrices in various fields and obtain Eigen values and Eigenvectors.
-[K4]

-CO3: Utilize mean value theorems to real life problems.
-[K3]

-CO4: Apply the functions of several variables to evaluate the rates of change with respect to time and space variables in engineering.
-[K3]

-CO5: Identify the area and volume by interlinking them to appropriate double and triple integrals.
-[K3]
+- CO1: Solve the system of linear equations and transformations. - CO2: Analyze the applications of matrices in various fields and obtain Eigen values and Eigenvectors. - CO3: Analyze mean value theorems to real life problems - CO4: Apply the functions of several variables to evaluate the rates of change with respect to time and space variables in engineering - CO5: Identify the area and volume by interlinking them to appropriate double and triple integrals.

-UNIT-I: Matrices
+UNIT-I: